NYPL-Simplified/Simplified-iOS/README.md

 Feature branch names (for features whose development is a month or more): `feature/<feature-name>`, e.g. `feature/my-new-screen`.

 [Continuous integration](https://github.com/NYPL-Simplified/Simplified/wiki/iOS-CI-CD) is enabled on push events on `develop`, release and feature branches.
-SimplyE and Open eBooks device builds are uploaded to Firebase and, for release builds, also to TestFlight.
+SimplyE device builds are uploaded to Firebase and, for release builds, also to TestFlight. *CI no longer builds Open eBooks.*

 # License

-Copyright © 2015-2023 The New York Public Library, Astor, Lenox, and Tilden Foundations
+Copyright © 2015-2024 The New York Public Library, Astor, Lenox, and Tilden Foundations

 Licensed under the Apache License, Version 2.0 (the "License");
 you may not use this file except in compliance with the License.